Do you enjoy eating ice while pregnant but you’re not sure why — other than ‘you just feel like it’?

 - Green vegetables (e.g. broccoli, spinach, silverbeet)

-Iron deficiency anaemia can affect your mood and concentration, and can cause fatigue, headaches and lethargy — and who needs more of that when you’re already pregnant and tired!
+Iron deficiency anemia can affect your mood and concentration, and can cause awful fatigue, headaches, shortness of breath and lethargy — and who needs more of that when you’re already pregnant and tired!

 In some instances, the ice craving is nothing to worry about and is no indication of a deficiency, but it’s always worth getting checked out.